krestaino/my-dash/README.md

 ### How do I get my Plex API token?

-Login to your Plex application, open up dev tool and inspect any of the `XHR` requests.
-Look for the paramter `X-Plex-Token`.
+Login to your Plex application, open up your dev tools and inspect any of the `XHR` requests.
+Look for the parameter `X-Plex-Token`.

 ## Contributing